Bobby Linn

-Robert Linn (born 10 October 1985) is a Scottish footballer who plays as a striker, he plays for Scottish Championship club Arbroath.
+Robert Linn (born 10 October 1985) is a Scottish footballer who plays as a winger for Midlands League club Dundee North End.
 Linn started his career with Dundee before signing for Peterhead.
 He then moved to Greenock Morton, from whom he joined East Fife, initially on loan.
-After spending a year in the Juniors with Ballingry Rovers, Linn signed for Arbroath in June 2013.
+After spending a year in the Juniors with Ballingry Rovers, Linn signed for Arbroath in June 2013, and would spend a decade with the club which would include a rise from 9th in the Scottish League Two to coming 2nd in the Scottish Championship.